Who will make coronavirus vaccines for the developing world? India holds the key.

 Enter Indian vaccine makers, led by Serum Institute, the largest manufacturer in the world by volume.
 Well before the pandemic, India was a “vaccine powerhouse” specializing in affordable exports to low- and middle-income countries, said Andrea Taylor, an assistant director at the Duke Global Health Innovation Center.

-Taylor said countries such as Brazil and China also have manufacturing capacity, but she singled out Indian vaccine makers because they move so quickly to form tie-ups with global companies and increase their own production.
+Taylor said countries such as Brazil and China also have manufacturing capacity, but she singled out Indian vaccine makers because they moved so quickly to form tie-ups with global companies and increase their own production.
 India is “going to be the absolute star in the story,” she said.

 Anthony S. Fauci, the top infectious-disease specialist in the United States, shared that sentiment during a panel earlier this year.
 India’s manufacturing capability is “going to be very, very important” as effective vaccines emerge, he said.